octobercms/docs/3.x/extend/database/relations.md

 }
 ```

-Relationships like models themselves, also serve as powerful [query builders](query.md), accessing relationships as functions provides powerful method chaining and querying capabilities.
+Relationships like models themselves, also serve as powerful [query builders](./query.md), accessing relationships as functions provides powerful method chaining and querying capabilities.
 For example:

 ```php
 $user->posts()->where('is_active', true)->get();
 ```

-Accessing a relationship as a property is also possible:
+Accessing a relationship as a property is also possible.

 ```php
 $user->posts;
 ```

-<a id="oc-detailed-relationships"></a>
-### Detailed Definitions
+## Detailed Definitions

 Each definition can be an array where the key is the relation name and the value is a detail array.
 The detail array's first value is always the related model class name and all other values are parameters that must have a key name.